seveas/git-spindle/docs/gitlab.rst

 Calling fork in a previously cloned-but-not-forked repository will create a fork of that repository and set up your remotes.

-.. describe:: git lab add-remote [--ssh|--http] <user>...
+.. describe:: git lab add-remote [--ssh|--http] <user> [<name>]

-Add a users fork as a remote using the user's login as name for the remote.
+Add a users fork as a remote using the specified name or the user's login as name for the remote.
 Defaults to adding an http url, but this can be overridden.
-For non-public repos SSH is used.
+For private repos SSH is used.

 .. describe:: git lab browse [--parent] [<repo>] [<section>]